‘Probate’ is the name generally given to the process of administering someone’s estate when they die.

 - Whose responsibility is it?
 The executors of the deceased’s will are responsible for obtaining probate.
 In cases where the person dies without a will, the next of kin will usually take on the responsibility.
 Whoever applies for probate is responsible for correctly collecting in and properly distributing the estate of the deceased after paying all taxes and other debts due. (see Executor’s duties ).
 It should be noted that where someone begins to administer an estate and choose to stop - either because they wish someone else to or because they find out that they are not entitled to - they may still attract some of the liabilities of an executor/administrator.

 - Why use a professional firm?
 The probate process can be complex and time consuming.
 Tax returns must be made to HMRC on the basis of information that is collated from the holders of all the deceased’s assets and liabilities, including bank accounts, investments, pensions and all other assets.
 Once probate has been obtained the assets must be collected in and the liabilities of the estate must be paid before the estate is distributed in accordance with the terms of the will or the statutory order for payment where there is no will.
 As an executor or next of kin who applies for a grant you are personally liable for any mistakes or incorrect distributions.

 The process relies on specialist legal and tax knowledge and there are a number of complications that can arise.
 For example, issues with the validity of the will can be dealt with quickly and efficiently by an experienced professional.

 We are a professional firm of experienced probate solicitors who offer a personal, efficient service.
 You will have the peace of mind of knowing that your affairs are being dealt with in a sympathetic, efficient manner at a price which offers excellent value for money and which is fixed at the outset.

-Alternatively, give our friendly solicitors a call.
+For more information, give our friendly solicitors a call at 0845 034 7344 or click here to send us an email.
 Our team will be happy to discuss the process with you.